Kaleido-subs/style-guide/docs/guidelines/editing.md

         | Mrs             | Mrs.             |
         | Ms              | Ms.              |

-        However,
-        keep the difference between "Ms.",
+        !!! warning "The difference between "Ms.", "Miss", and "Mrs.""
-        "Miss",
-        and "Ms" in mind.
-        "Miss" is a respectful way to refer to an unmarried woman, "Mrs." is used for a married woman, and "Ms." is when you're unsure,
-        and generally the safest choice.
-        If a common joke is that a female teacher is unmarried, you should refer to her as "Miss" rather than "Ms.".
-        If it's unknown to some characters
+            "Miss" is used for unmarried women,
+            "Mrs." for married women,
+            and "Ms." when unsure or as a safe default.

+            Adjust based on context:

+            - For an unmarried teacher (if it's a common joke), use "Miss".
-        and they wouldn't reasonably assume them to be married, they should use "Ms." and switch to "Mrs." if they find out later.
+            - If marital status is unknown, start with "Ms." and switch to "Mrs." if a marriage is revealed.

     === "Numbers"